flipkart-incubator/Service-Worker-Tools/README.md

 ## Contributing ##
-* sourceCode for library is present in src/
+* sourceCode for library is present in "src/"
     * Any changes should be made to this folder only
-    * If there are any changes done within src/, run "npm run build"
+    * If any changes done within "src/", run "npm run build"
-    * Above command generates lib/ folder which should be pushed along with your changes.
+    * Above command generates "lib/" folder which should be pushed along with your changes.
 * We use babel to transpile es6 code to es5 code.
 (Presets used "babel-preset-es2015" with support for last two browsers.)